nafis-ishrak/engg1340-course-project/README.md

 Description of the game-

+	This is a puzzle game where user will be asked to play between numbers and periodic table.
-	This is a puzzle where 15 random numbers are put in a tile and the user has to rearrange the 15 tiles in ascending order.
+	If user chooses to play with numbers, 16 random numbers will be showed in a board and the user will have to arrange the board in ascending order.
+User will be asked to replace numbers for arranging the board.
+When the board is arranged, the user will win the game.

-Game rules-

-	1. User has to input a range of 15 numbers.
-	2. The program will take the range as inputs and make the puzzle putting the 15 random numbers in between the range in a tile.
-	3. User has to move the tile up, down, right or left to rearrange the tiles in ascending order.
+	If user chooses to play with the periodic table, a shuffled board from group 1 will be shown.
+The user will have to arrange the group elements accordingly and after he is done, all the elements of that group will be shown with proper information e.g group, period, symbol and atomic number.
+After arranging group 1, group 2 will be shown and the same procedure will have to be maintained.
+Accordingly, the user will have to arrange all the groups from 1 to 8 and will be rewarded only after he is done arranging all the groups.

+To compile and run the code-

+	make game
+	./game